Special Educational Needs and Disabilities

 - Sensory and/or physical needs.

-Other factors may impact on progress and attainment: attendance and punctuality, English as an Additional Language, being a Looked After Child, health and welfare, being in receipt of Pupil Premium, Disability (the Equality Act and the Code of Practice state that schools and settings have a duty to make ‘reasonable adjustments’ – these alone do not constitute SEN).
+Other factors may impact on progress and attainment: attendance and punctuality, English as an Additional Language, being a Looked After Child, health and welfare, being in receipt of Pupil Premium, Disability (the Equality Act and the Code of Practice state that schools and settings have a duty to make ‘reasonable adjustments’ – these alone do not constitute SEND).

-Our Graduated Approach to SEN support
+Our Graduated Approach to SEND support

 Class and subject teachers are accountable for the progress and development of children and young people in their class.

-They oversee the work of any support staff in their lessons and, with support from the SENCo, collaborate with any specialist staff.
+They oversee the work of any support staff in their lessons and, with support from the SENDCo, collaborate with any specialist staff.
 Their planning takes additional adult support into account and is discussed with those staff.

 The starting point for meeting all learning needs is quality first teaching.